pyladies/pyladies/www/_posts/2014-09-01-austin-ladies-hack.md

 ![1st Prize winners: Texas Women's Clinic Finder with Judges](/assets/images/blog/atxhack/first.png)

 Last but not least, Texas Women's Clinic Finder provided maps and funding information for women's health in Texas.
 They also translated their site into Spanish.
 Technologies used: Python, Google Maps API, Mapbox, and JavaScript.

-All attendees were given door prizes -  glasses laser-etched with a PyLadies Logo and “Austin Ladies Hack,” made by one of the organizers (Jess F).
-Special prizes - books from O’Reilly Media - were also handed out to winners of the foosball tournament.
+All attendees were given door prizes -  glasses laser-etched with a PyLadies Logo and "Austin Ladies Hack", made by one of the organizers (Jess F).
+Special prizes - books from O'Reilly Media - were also handed out to winners of the foosball tournament.

 ![2nd prize winners: Water Your Wallet with Judges](/assets/images/blog/atxhack/second.png)